alfredomtzrmz/simple-vue-tailwind-boilerplate/README.md

 ### What's Included

-- `npm run serve`: Node Sass + sass loader with proper config for tailwindCSS `postcss.config.js` with `autoprefixer` to use it's directive `@apply` in scoped styles in vue component
+- `npm run serve`: Node Sass + sass loader
+- Proper config for tailwindCSS `postcss.config.js` and `tailwind.config.js` to use it's directive `@apply` in scoped styles in vue component with SASS

 - `npm run build`

+### What's NOT Included

+- PurgeCSS
+- Router
+- Vuex

 ### Fork It And Make Your Own